-Remove background in photoshop comes out through various ways of photo editing.
+Removing background in Photoshop comes out through various ways of photo editing.
 Most of them are well-known to us.
 Well, there is a different way to complete the operation beautifully.
-Today I bring you the hidden gem in Photoshop, which you can use to remove image background easily.
-This tutorial made possible with the help of some finest designers from Clipping World.
-So Thanks to them and let’s get started.
+Today I bring you the hidden gem in Photoshop, which you can use to remove the background in Photoshop from the image easily.

 Here we are in the magical world of Photoshop.
 First of all, where is the tool actually?

 Have a look right here but this is the eraser, right?
 So if you click and hold have a look at the tools under the group the second one is one that we are looking for, it literally says the Background Eraser Tool.

 Select that and then make a copy of the background layer just for backup (press CTRL or Command J).